gbouchar/ninjin.github.io/publications.md

-* Panot Chaimongkol, *Pontus Stenetorp* and Akiko Aizawa. **Utilising Bilingual Lexical Resources for Technical Term Extraction**. *In Proceedings of The 26th Annual Conference of the Japanese Society for Artificial Intelligence*, Yamaguchi, Japan, June 2012.
+* Panot Chaimongkol, *Pontus Stenetorp* and Akiko Aizawa. **Utilising Bilingual Lexical Resources for Technical Term Extraction**. *In Proceedings of the 26th Annual Conference of the Japanese Society for Artificial Intelligence*, Yamaguchi, Japan, June 2012.
 Japanese Society for Artificial Intelligence.
     [![External PDF][external_pdf_icon]][chaimongkol2012utilising]